Lancaster Medical School

 Lancaster Medical School (LMS) is located in Lancaster, Lancashire in North West England and is part of the Faculty of Health and Medicine at Lancaster University.
-It is currently the UK's newest public medical school, with its first graduates, a cohort of 31, graduating in 2011.
+Its first graduates, a cohort of 31, graduating in 2011.
 The current head of the medical school is Professor Marina Anderson.

 History

 LMS admitted its first cohort of students in 2006 and, from September 2006 to July 2013, it delivered the University of Liverpool School of Medicine MBChB degree curriculum to 50 undergraduate students per year.
 In November 2012, the General Medical Council approved LMS's request to begin delivering its own medical degree independently from the University of Liverpool.
 Students beginning their studies from September 2013 are registered as Lancaster University students and are awarded a Lancaster University degree.

 Curriculum

 The five year MBChB degree is taught using a problem-based learning (PBL) curriculum.
 Whilst the University of Liverpool School of Medicine discontinued PBL as the mainstay of its curriculum in 2014, LMS has retained and updated its own PBL curriculum.
 LMS Students sit their final examinations at the end of Year 4, which is followed, during the summer, by the Elective (medical) period.

-The School also offers a one-year foundation course, and in 2018 will begin teaching a new degree in sports and exercise science, described as one of the first in the UK to be delivered by a medical school.
+The School also offers a one-year foundation course, and in 2018 began teaching a new degree in sports and exercise science, described as one of the first in the UK to be delivered by a medical school.